josdejong/mathjs/docs/datatypes/bignumbers.md

 It's important to realize that BigNumbers do not solve *all* problems related to precision and round-off errors.
 Numbers with an infinite number of digits cannot be represented with a regular number nor a BigNumber.
-Though a BigNumber can store a much larger number of digits, the amount of digits remains limited, if only to keep calculations fast enough to remain practical.
+Though a BigNumber can store a much larger number of digits, the amount of digits remains limited if only to keep calculations fast enough to remain practical.

 ```js